Sleek Geeks Science Eureka Prize

-The Australian Museum Sleek Geeks Science Eureka Prize presented by the University of Sydney is offered to primary and high school students nationally.
-If you have a passion for science and for communicating ideas, then enter this competition by telling a scientific story via a short video piece.
-The theme for 2024 is 'energy'.
+The Australian Museum Sleek Geeks Science Eureka Prize, presented by the University of Sydney, is offered to primary and high school students nationally.
+If you have a passion for science and for communicating ideas, then enter this competition by telling a scientific story via a short film.
+The theme for 2025 is 'above and below'.

-The idea is to communicate a scientific concept(s) in a way that is accessible and entertaining to the public while painlessly increasing their science knowledge or, as the Sleek Geeks like to say, “learn without noticing”.
+The idea is to communicate a scientific concept(s) in a way that is accessible and entertaining to the public while seamlessly increasing their science knowledge or, as the Sleek Geeks like to say, allowing them to “learn without noticing”.

 Recognised by teachers for its relevance to the primary and high school curriculum, the competition has become a staple activity in the classrooms of many schools across Australia.